dylwedma11748/omnis-bot/docs/user-guide/settings.md

 	- Casual - Designed for conversational, imperfect dialogue for comfort.

 !!! tip ""
-    In addition to supporting all voice types, Omnis supports all of Google's available Text-to-Speech voices.
+    In addition to supporting all voice types, Omnis supports all of <a href="https://cloud.google.com/text-to-speech/docs/voices">Google's available Text-to-Speech voices</a>.
 That's over 700 voices to choose from!

 1. Use the /settings command:
 <br>